 It’s giving bilingual: Your Ultimate Gen Z Slang Translator

-As the only Gen Z writers at RM, Alanna’s and my communication style lives rent-free in the minds of our ignorant yet endearing colleagues.
+As the only Gen Z writers at RM, Lili’s and my communication style lives rent-free in the minds of our ignorant yet endearing colleagues.

 So, at long last, we deemed it time to spill the tea.

-(If you’re not following us so far – and scratching your head in bemusement – you’re definitely in the right place.
-Read on!)
+(If you’re not following so far – and scratching your head in bemusement, you’re in the right place.
+Read on!
+And sorry, but we can’t explain our vocab’s food and drink obsession.
+It just is, okay?)

 Bingo card